-Prerequisites: Successful completion of Italian 2 and passing the local comprehensive exam
+Prerequisites: Successful completion

+of Italian 2

 The Italian 3 curriculum includes:

 Development of stronger, refined

 reading and comprehension skills,

 further development of speaking and

 communicative skills, review of major

 grammatical concepts, continuation of

 strong vocabulary build-up, complete

 overview of the Italian language and

 Italian-speaking culture, development of

 refined writing skills through composition,

 preparation for the comprehensive exam

 in June.
 Department Exam: Checkpoint B.